eHarmony/aloha-proto/README.md

 the Protocol Buffers defined in this project by

 1. using the com.google.protobuf.tools maven-protoc-plugin
+1. add aloha-proto dependency to the downstream project that will use the protocol buffers
 1. properly importing the definitions in the proto

 To properly compile protocol buffer definitions under Maven, one should use the `maven-protoc-plugin`.
 This allows the